 Acupressure Points for Gas Relieve and Prevention

-Many of us, at some time or another, have felt sore in the stomach, had heartburn, diarrhea, or suffered from gas caused by our food.
+Many of us have, at some point or another, felt sore in the stomach, had heartburn, diarrhea, or suffered from gas caused by our food.
 The best way to treat these problems is by changing your diet.
-There are other effective ways to use in combination with healthier eating, such as acupressure points for gas relief.
+Other effective ways, such as acupressure points for gas relief, can be used in combination with healthier eating.

 With these techniques, one can help relieve the painful effects that one occasionally finds in an upset digestive system.